NixOS/rfcs/rfcs/0140-simple-package-paths.md

 # Alternatives
 [alternatives]: #alternatives

-## A different unit base directory
+## A different base directory

-Context: `pkgs/unit` is the unit base directory
+Context: `pkgs/by-name` is the base directory

 Alternatives:
-- Use `unit` in the root directory instead
+- Use `by-name` in the root directory instead
   - (+) This is future proof in case we want to make the directory structure more general purpose
     - (-) We don't yet know if we want that, so this is out of scope for now
 - Use `pkgs` instead, so that the `${shard}`'s are siblings to the other current directories in `pkgs` such as `top-level`, with the intention that the other directories would be hopefully removed at some point, then only leaving the shards in `pkgs`
   - (+) If we remove the other directories at some point, only the `${shard}`'s will be left in `pkgs`
-  - (-) This leads to ambiguities between the directories from the standard and the other directories, requiring special handling in the code and CI, leading to complexities.
+  - (-) This leads to ambiguities between the directories from the new directory structure and the other directories, requiring special handling in the code and CI, leading to complexities.
   - (-) This makes it hard to pick out the few non-shard directories in directory listings since they will be interleaved with the ~700 shards.
-  - (-) This would be harder to document and explain to people, since one always has to disregard all non-unit directories, with no obvious justification
+  - (-) This would be harder to document and explain to people, since one always has to disregard all non-sharded directories, with no obvious justification
-  - (-) Currently we cannot apply this standard to all definitions in `pkgs`, in particular nested packages like `pythonPackages.*`, non-`callPackage`'d definitions like `copyDesktopItems` and non-derivations like `fetchFromGitHub`.
+  - (-) Currently we cannot apply this directory structure to all definitions in `pkgs`, in particular nested packages like `pythonPackages.*`, non-`callPackage`'d definitions like `copyDesktopItems` and non-derivations like `fetchFromGitHub`.
-    Depending on how we want to handle those, it might make more sense to keep `pkgs/unit` or to use `pkgs` directly once all legacy paths are migrated away to another top-level directory, we don't yet know. `pkgs/unit` will be easier to migrate to `pkgs` than the other way around though.
+    Depending on how we want to handle those, it might make more sense to keep `pkgs/by-name` or to use `pkgs` directly once all legacy paths are migrated away to another top-level directory, we don't yet know. `pkgs/by-name` will be easier to migrate to `pkgs` than the other way around though.
   - (-) Causes poor auto-completion for the existing directories
 - A variation of the above that improves on this is altering the shards to be prefixed with `_` so that they're always ordered together and not interleaved with non-shards.
 Non-shards would still be at the bottom of file listings though, but at least together.
 It shares the same other problems however.
+- `pkgs/unit`: This was the name initially used by the RFC until `by-name` was proposed and favored.
+  - (+) It's not associated with any pre-existing assumptions about what it means, which should cause people unfamiliar with this directory structure to read the documentation.
+    - (-) This is however also a disadvantage, the name doesn't inform people anything about what it does
+    - (-) Systemd also has the term "unit", which could be confused with this
+  - (+) It makes sense to view package directories as units, because they are discrete entities distinct from other entities of the same type
+  - (+) We envision that in the future we could extend the directory structure to not just include a package definition for each directory, but also other parts such as NixOS modules, library components, tests, etc. In this case `unit` would fit even better and could be described as
+    > A collection of standardized files related to the same software component
-- Various proposals: `pkgs/auto`, `pkgs/pkg`, `pkgs/mod`, `pkgs/component`, `pkgs/part`, `pkgs/comp`, `pkgs/app`, `pkgs/simple`, `pkgs/default`, `pkgs/shards`, `pkgs/top`, `pkgs/main`
+- Various other proposals: `pkgs/auto`, `pkgs/pkg`, `pkgs/mod`, `pkgs/component`, `pkgs/part`, `pkgs/comp`, `pkgs/app`, `pkgs/simple`, `pkgs/default`, `pkgs/shards`, `pkgs/top`, `pkgs/main`
   - (-) Generally all of these names have some pre-existing assumptions about them, causing potential confusion when used for this concept
   - `pkgs/default`: Could be interpreted to be some Nix-builtin magic that defaults to that folder.
 Could also be interpreted as "this is where the default packages go", which then raises the question "which packages are part of the default ones?"
   - `pkgs/shards`: The sharding is a self-evident implementation detail, it shouldn't be repeated